mardzie/vchat64/README.md

 # VChat64

 A simple peer to peer voice chat application.
-No fuss just talk.
+No fuss, just talk.

-# TODO
-- Add mic processing.